1940 Victorious Healings

-The big news awaiting the Reds in October would be the absence of the New York Yankees.
+The big news awaiting the Reds in October would be the absence of the Yankees.

 Despite the unavoidable tension created inside the Indians’ clubhouse, the team held onto first place by four games going into September.
 But nine games between the Indians and second-place Detroit remained—and the Tigers were heating up for the stretch run.

 First came a three-game Tiger sweep of the Indians in Detroit after Labor Day, which sliced the Cleveland lead to a single game.
 When the teams regrouped back at Detroit two weeks later, the Tigers took two of three more to snatch the AL lead.
-Detroit fans had particular fun voicing their opinion over the Ossie Vitt quarrel; the beleaguered Indian manager was continuously applauded by the partisan Tiger faithful, while his players were maliciously jeered.
-Some fans even dressed up in baby clothing and carted around baby strollers to berate the “crybaby” Indian ballplayers.
+Detroit fans had particular fun voicing their opinion over the Ossie Vitt quarrel; the beleaguered Indians manager was continuously applauded by the partisan Tigers faithful, while his players were maliciously jeered.
+Some fans even dressed up in baby clothing and carted around baby strollers to berate the “crybaby” Cleveland ballplayers.

 The teams met one more time for a three-game series at Cleveland in the season’s final weekend.
 Now down by two games, the Indians needed a sweep, and felt they had a gimmie for the first contest: Bob Feller and his 27-10 record against Floyd Giebell—making only his second major league start after pitching to a 15-17 record at Triple-A Buffalo.
 Even Detroit manager Del Baker was ready to concede, hoping to save his best pitchers for the final two games.